+During the three months ended May 31, 2010, we made no investments in new or existing portfolio companies and had \$2.7 million in aggregate amount of exits and repayments resulting in net repayments of \$2.7 million for the period.
 During the fiscal year ended February 28, 2010, we made no investments in new or existing portfolio companies and had \$15.2 million in aggregate amount of exits and repayments resulting in net repayments of \$15.2 million for the year.
-During the three months ended May 31, 2010, we made no investments in new or existing portfolio companies and had \$2.7 million in aggregate amount of exits and repayments resulting in net repayments of \$2.7 million for the period.
-During the three months ended May 31, 2009, we made no investments in new or existing portfolio companies and had \$0.3 million in aggregate amount of exits and repayments resulting in net repayments of \$0.3 million for the period.